davidcassany/elemental/docs/building-linux-image.md

 In order to build a RAW disk image just use the same command as a above but switching to RAW type (`--type raw` flag).

+The RAW disk image only includes the ESP partition and a recovery partition.
+The recovery partition includes a squashfs OS image to boot from like a live ISO would.

 Note that:
 * The `overlays.tar.gz` tarball came from the system extension image [example configuration](#example-system-extension-image).
 * The `config.sh` script came from the [configuration script example](#example-configuration-script).